ECC-BFMC/Documentation/source/data/hardwaresetupofcar/speedingcalibration.rst

 .. math:: S = \text{Actual speed (calculated previously)}
 .. math:: S_{set} = \text{Speeding set value (the desired target for speeding)}

-.. **Understanding the Plus-Minus Sign**

-..
-When adjusting the `step_value` value, it's important to understand the direction in which to make the adjustment:

-.. - If the obtained velocity is smaller than the desired one, then you need to increase the step value.

-..
-Conversely:

-.. - If the obtained velocity is greater than the desired one, then you need to decrease the step value.

 **Update predefined values for Steering**
 ------------------------------------------